Degree Titles: Doctor of Acupuncture (DAc) and Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM)

 How is the school accredited?

-How can some schools claim they have ACAOM approval?
+How can some schools claim they have ACAHM approval?

-Pacific College, and a few other schools, have permission from ACAOM to develop and deliver this entry-level doctorate.
-However, since WSCUC approved PCOM to award the DACM and DAc, graduates from Pacific College are guaranteed the ability to earn the degree.
+Pacific College, and a few other schools, have permission from ACAHM to develop and deliver this entry-level doctorate.
+However, since WSCUC approved PCHS to award the DAcCHM and DAc, graduates from Pacific College are guaranteed the ability to earn the degree.

 Is financial aid available?
 Will there be financial aid available in the future?